manishrps/mslearn-dp100/instructions/01-create-a-workspace.md

 3. Click on the **Create** button

-4. Wait for the compute instance to start and it's status to change to **Running**.
+4. Wait for the compute instance to start and its state to change to **Running**.

     ![](images/16.png)